finance calculator

 Tips & cautions

-• Use GRM only as a screening metric—follow up with NOI, cap rate, and DSCR for real underwriting.
+• Use GRM only as a screening metric—follow up with NOI, cap rate, cash-on-cash, and DSCR for real underwriting.

 • Keep rents annual to avoid unit mix-ups; multiply monthly rent by 12 first if needed.